Egg decorating

 Egg decorating is the art or craft of decorating eggs.
 It has been a popular art form throughout history because of the attractive, smooth, oval shape of the egg, and the ancient associations with eggs as a religious and cultural symbol.
-Egg decorating has been associated with Easter in recent times, but was practiced independently by many ancient cultures.
+Egg decorating has been associated with the Christian celebration of Easter (Pascha) in recent times, but was practiced independently by many ancient cultures.

 History

 Eggs are an important symbol in folklore and mythology, often representing life and rebirth, healing and protection, and sometimes featuring in creation myths.
 This means that traditional egg decorating existed throughout the world.

 Africa

 The oldest eggshells, decorated with engraved hatched patterns, are dated for 60,000 years ago and were found at Diepkloof Rock Shelter in South Africa.

 In Egypt, it is a tradition to decorate boiled eggs during Sham el-Nessim, a spring-ushering national holiday celebrated by Egyptians regardless of religion, which falls every year on the Monday following the Eastern Christian Easter.